eguneys/blue-retro2023/README.md

 An idle clicker game where you try to please the character playing a platformer game.

-Character will give you clues to what it wants, you try to adjust the level design to it's needs to gain points.
+Character will give you clues to what it wants.

 There may or may not be a secret code which you can tweet me so I know you actually finished the game.

-You play with mouse, no touch controls are enabled.
-You can also use arrow keys or wasd to actually control the player.

-Have a Happy day.
+You can either manually control the player, or use buttons at the top right to automate the process.
+Hold pickup to pickup things and put them in your box to collect points.
+Highest points will be given a secret code and shared at the end of the jam.
+You have 2 minutes, enjoy.

   Controls:

     - wasd or ijkl or Arrows for movement
     - xc or Space for pickup
     - m for toggle music

-You can either manually control the player, or use buttons at the top right to automate the process.
-Hold pickup to pickup things and put them in your box to collect points.
-Highest points will be given a secret code and shared at the end of the jam.
-You have 2 minutes, enjoy.

 ## Tips